-Outstanding balances at yearend are unsecured, noninterest-bearing and settlement occurs in cash, unless otherwise indicated.
+Unless otherwise indicated, outstanding balances at yearend are unsecured and noninterest-bearing.
 There have been no guarantees provided or received for any related party receivables or payables.
-The Company has not recognized any impairment losses on amounts receivables from related parties for the year ended December 31, 2021 and 2020.
-This assessment is undertaken each financial period through a review of the financial position of the related party and the market in which the related party operates.
+The Company has not recognized any impairment losses on amounts receivables from related parties for the year ended December 31, 2022 and 2021.
+This assessment is undertaken each financial period through a review of the financial position and operating cash flows of the related party and the market in which the related party operates.